buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Functions/IfcSameValidPrecision.md

 # IfcSameValidPrecision

-The function compares the epsilon values (given as _Precision_ at _IfcGeometricRepresentationContext_ and ensures that they are the same (with a derivation tolerance) and within reasonable min and max values.
+The function compares the epsilon values (given as _Precision_ at _IfcGeometricRepresentationContext_ and ensures that they are the same (with a derivation tolerance) and within reasonable min and max values.<!-- end of definition -->

 > NOTE  In the above function the following three questionable ad-hoc values are used: <ul>
   <ul>